SinaRabiee/Digital_LAB/README.md

 ## Control in one direction

+### Codes functionallity
 <br>
 In the code designed for controlling the robot in one direction (X), a PID controller class is used, So all 4 types of controllers (P, PI, PD, PID) are attainable by changing the gains in objects created from this class.
+This class uses a member variable called sample-time, as soon as delta-time reaches the sample-time, it calculates the PTerm, the DTerm (deviding the error by delta-time) and the ITerm (using error summation) and defines the output as the sum of all this terms.
+### P, PI, PD, PID
 A P controller output is proportional to the error its input by a kp gain, so there is no Overshoot.
 A PI controller uses an integrator to reduce the steady state error.
 A PD contoller uses a derivative block to decrease the setteling time of the process.
 A PID contoller is mixture of all the controllers explained above and can be used to achieve critically damped response with minimum final error.
+###

+### Deadzone
+Deadzones causes the process error to become larger (the motor does not respond until the input gets to a specific value). for example if the deadzone bound for our DC motor is 0.5 and we use a P contorller with kp=10, the errors lower than 0.05 correspond to a value lowers than 0.5 for motor input.

+### Anti Wind-Up gaurd
+Deadzones causes the process error to become larger (the motor does not respond until the input gets to a specific value). for example if the deadzone bound for our DC motor is 0.5 and we use a P contorller with kp=10, the errors lower than 0.05 correspond to a value lowers than 0.5 for motor input.

 <br>
 <p align="center">